nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Test case: `find d/hello`<br>
        Expected: A filtered list will be returned if there exists tasks within PlanIT that has the full description keyword `hello` (case-insensitive).

+### Sorting tasks in PlanIT
+1. Using sort command to sort all tasks or uncompleted tasks within PlanIT either in ascending or descending dates.

+    1. Test case: `sort by a`<br>
+       Expected: Sorts all tasks within PlanIT in ascending order. task with no dates would appear last.

+    1. Test case: `sort by d`<br>
+       Expected: Sorts all tasks within PlanIT in ascending order. task with no dates would appear first.

+    1. Test case: `sort`<br>
+       Expected: No sorted list will be returned.
+       An error message stating invalid input format of find command will be shown in the result display.

+    1. Test case: `sort by first`<br>
+       Expected: No sorted list will be returned.
+       An error message stating the list can only be sorted by a or by d.

+    1. Test case: `sort by last`<br>
+       Expected: No sorted list will be returned.
+       An error message stating the list can only be sorted by a or by d.

 ### Removing a task

 1. Removing a task while all tasks are being shown